 More than 820,000 people are in need of humanitarian assistance.
 There are frequent medicine shortages and inadequate health service providers.
 According to the World Health Organization (WHO), about 20% of public hospitals and health facilities are closed due to destruction, damage or occupation.
 Crime and human trafficking are rampant, with reports of abduction, abuse and smuggling.

 Access for aid organisations to many affected areas is irregular and difficult.
 It is a priority to provide people affected by the conflict with protection and healthcare.
 The most vulnerable displaced people also need food, shelter, basic hygiene, and essential items.
 Humanitarian organisations call for the protection of civilians, unimpeded access to those in need, and the respect of International Humanitarian Law and humanitarian principles, which should extend to healthcare staff and infrastructure.

-Since 2014, the European Union has allocated a total of €44.3 million in humanitarian aid to respond to the most pressing needs in Libya.
-In 2018, humanitarian funding amounted to €9 million.
+Since 2014, the European Union has allocated a total of €46.3 million in humanitarian aid to respond to the most pressing needs in Libya.
+Humanitarian funding amounted to €9 million in 2018 and €8 million in 2019.
 Assistance is provided to vulnerable internally displaced people, returnees and host populations, in conflict-affected areas, including migrants and refugees.

 EU-funded humanitarian organisations have contributed to the restoration of essential education services in conflict-stricken Benghazi and Sirte.
 This has enabled thousands of girls and boys to access basic education and to receive psychosocial support.